SYP-AHIF-2023-24-25/HackTrap/README.md

 - [x] The User should be able to enjoy and see a Success/Failure Ceremony in the end of the game (depending on the result of the Encrypting Box Game).
 - [x] The User should be able to see an advertisment at the end of the game (Ars Electronica x HTL Leonding).
 - [x] The User should be able to see a game-evaluation with the main-game-results of each team, after all the viruses are collected.
+- [x] The User should be able to see a game-evaluation with the main-game-results of each team, after all the viruses are collected.
+- [x] The User is able to play TicTacToe (SinglePlayerMode).

 # Sprints